-“Clearing of land in the boreal forest has resulted in a generally younger, lusher landscape that favors moose and deer over caribou,” says Amit Saxena.
+“Clearing of land in the boreal forest has resulted in a generally younger, lusher landscape that favours moose and deer over caribou,” says Amit Saxena.
 Saxena is senior technical lead of wildlife and biodiversity at Devon.
-He’s also chair of the COSIA Caribou Working Group, which brings together members of the oil sands companies to collectively develop industry-led strategies addressing caribou issues.
+He’s also chair of the COSIA Caribou Working Group, which brings together members of oil sands companies to collectively develop industry-led strategies addressing caribou issues.

 In addition to providing young, edge habitat that is attractive to moose and deer, the old seismic lines also may be providing conduits for those ungulates to colonize new areas of habitat.

 Saxena describes the problem: “These seismic corridors, combined with warmer winters, have provided the habitat for moose and deer to move northward, into areas they haven’t historically occupied, such as northern parts of the boreal forest.
 Unfortunately, the moose and deer bring with them natural predators like wolves and bears.”

 The corridors serve to concentrate predator-prey interactions as wolves and bears learn to use them to hunt more efficiently, thereby supporting increases to predator populations.

 Woodland caribou are poorly equipped to handle this changing dynamic.
 Their primary survival mechanism is to space themselves away from predators.
 Without this spacing, caribou, and in particular, caribou calves are susceptible to high levels of predation.

 Worse, caribou have low reproduction rates.
 Females don’t produce young until three years of age, and then have only one calf per year.